You've baked a beautiful loaf of sourdough bread and the time has come to cut into it - but your slices are wonky and uneven.

 It's one to put on your Christmas list!

-If you’d prefer something electric, this electric food slicer might cater more for your needs.
+If you'd prefer something electric, this electric food slicer will cater for your needs.

 Patience Really Is The Key To Good Sourdough Bread